Flex (singer): Awards and accomplishments

 Flex has received nominations for a variety of awards shows including Premios Billboard, Premios lo Nuestro, Latin Grammys, Premios Juventud, Premios Oye, and Premios Monitor Latino.
 Flex has won an Oye award, a Latin Grammy, and eight Billboard Latin Music awards.

 His accomplishments include a number one position in Mexican and American radio for over 20 weeks, as well as Gold and Platinum album sales worldwide.

 Personal life

 After five years of dating, Flex married his long-time girlfriend Osiris Vega on August 26, 2008, and got divorced in 2011.
-Flex continues to live in Panama.
+Flex lives in the United States.